 In his theory of capital and interest (the so-called Agio theory), Eugen von Böhm-Bawerk elaborated the thesis that goods in the present are considered to be more valuable by individuals than future goods.
 This reasoning is often used in contemporary economics and offers a justification for the existence of interest.
 Böhm-Bawerk further explains the process of value creation, i.e. the capacity of the producer to generate revenue that exceeds the interest.
 He argues that this can be explained by the fact that the producer will employ the borrowed money to acquire capital goods, which in turn, can be utilized to expand the production process adding further stages.
-These additional stages, which increase the time frame as well as the technological sophistication of the production process is more successful, because by introducing intermediary steps into the production process, output is increased both in terms of quality and quantity (Quaas und Quaas 2013, 69–72).[iii]
+These additional stages, which increase the time frame as well as the technological sophistication of the production process are more successful, because by introducing intermediary steps into the production process, output is increased both in terms of quality and quantity (Quaas und Quaas 2013, 69–72).[iii]

 The process-oriented understanding of the economy has also inspired another field of research that is of special interest to the Austrian school.
 Members of the school have made several attempts to grapple with the problem of business cycles.
 Joseph Schumpeter (1911), Friedrich von Hayek (1931), Gottfried Haberler (1937) and Ludwig von Mises (1949) amongst others, have developed theories of business cycles and economic crises.
-Whereas Schumpeter’s theory of creative destruction emphasizes the creative destruction of established economic sectors by entrepreneurs and deals a lot with innovation processes (link evolutionary), the other explanations put (endogenous) monetary dynamics at the centre of their analysis.
+Whereas Schumpeter’s theory of creative destruction emphasizes the creative destruction of established economic sectors by entrepreneurs and deals a lot with innovation processes, the other explanations put (endogenous) monetary dynamics at the centre of their analysis.
 The theories regarding monetary dynamics and financial crises have experienced renewed interest and controversial discussions in the course of the global financial crisis of the late 2000s.
 Therefore, in Section 7, the Austrian Business Cycle theory as developed by Mises and Hayek is elaborated and scrutinized.

 The Austrian school subscribes to a strong subjectivism as well as to a methodological and maybe even ontological individualism (Blumenthal 2007, 35).
 Subjectivism means that the only existent world is the one that is perceived by individuals.
 Even though this at first appears to be an epistemological statement it nonetheless has ontological implications, since it stipulates that the social facts – like prices and costs – exist only inside the individual (Hall and Martin 2011).
 As a consequence, even though aggregates or institutions might be discussed, they can always be reduced to individuals, since they and their actions form the starting point of such entities (Hall and Martin 2011, 4).

 The economic problems of these individual actors are the coordination of plans and the aggregation of knowledge.
 Individuals in the economic context can either act as consumers or as entrepreneurs.
 Consumers articulate their demands, which determines the shape of the market, whereas entrepreneurs are capable of detecting yet unexplored demand (Holcombe 2014, 21, 24).
-This focus has strong associations with uncertainty, the dispersion of knowledge and information as well as with the change of environmental conditions in historical time.
+This focus has strong associations with uncertainty, the dispersion of knowledge and information and the change of environmental conditions in historical time.
 Older representatives of the school, however, prioritize the problem of the allocation of scarce resources (cf. Yagi 2010, 27).